kagenocookie/REE-Content-Editor/README.md

 ### Dragon's Dogma 2
 - Shop modifications
 - Custom basic items and weapons (TODO: armors)
+- Weather parameters
+- NPC appearance and costume parameters
+- Events
+- Quest data (partial)
+- Job and skill metadata
+- For any spawn related data editing, my [anatomically accurate map](https://kagenocookie.github.io/dd2map/) can be used as a reference for grid cells and positions

 ### Resident Evil 2 (RT), 3 (RT), 4, 8
 - Basic weapon data